Vowel harmony: Features of vowel harmony

-In many languages, vowels can be said to belong to particular sets or classes, such as back vowels or rounded vowels.
 Some languages have more than one system of harmony.
-For instance, Altaic languages are proposed to have a rounding harmony superimposed over a backness harmony.
+For instance, many languages of the Altaic sprachbund are proposed to have a rounding harmony superimposed over a backness harmony.

 Even among languages with vowel harmony, not all vowels need to participate in the vowel conversions; these vowels are termed neutral.
 Neutral vowels may be opaque and block harmonic processes or they may be transparent and not affect them.
 Intervening consonants are also often transparent.

-Finally, languages that do have vowel harmony often allow for lexical disharmony, or words with mixed sets of vowels even when an opaque neutral vowel is not involved.
-Van der Hulst & van de Weijer (1995) point to two such situations: polysyllabic trigger morphemes may contain non-neutral vowels from opposite harmonic sets and certain target morphemes simply fail to harmonize.
-Many loanwords exhibit disharmony.
-For example, Turkish vakit, ('time' [from Arabic waqt]); *vakıt would have been expected.
-Other examples from Finnish include olympialaiset ('Olympic games') and sekundäärinen ('secondary') which have both front and back vowels.
-In standard Finnish, these words are pronounced as they are spelled, but many speakers intuitively apply vowel harmony – olumpialaiset, and sekundaarinen or sekyndäärinen.
+Languages that do have vowel harmony often allow for lexical disharmony, or words with mixed sets of vowels even when an opaque neutral vowel is not involved.
+Van der Hulst & van de Weijer (1995) point to two such situations: polysyllabic trigger morphemes may contain non-neutral vowels from opposite harmonic sets, and certain target morphemes simply fail to harmonize.
+Many loanwords exhibit disharmony, such as Turkish vakit, ('time' [from Arabic waqt]); *vakıt would have been expected.
+Finnish olympialaiset ('Olympic games') and sekundäärinen ('secondary') have both front and back vowels, and are pronounced accordingly in standard Finnish, but many speakers intuitively apply vowel harmony – olumpialaiset, and sekundaarinen or sekyndäärinen.